Study overseas in an approved international or similar exchange program. CR/NC only. Pre: consent of academic advisor.

 Contemporary literature is used as the basis for understanding the physiology for whole plant growth and development.
 Aspects covered include vegetative and reproductive development, seed dormancy, senescence, abscission, and relevant biochemical and molecular processes.
 Pre: 470 and MBBE 402, or consent.

 The application of geostatistics to estimate spatial dependence to improve soil and regional sampling; provide insight into underlying soil, geographic, and geologic process, and to provide quantitative scaling up of point measurements to fields, regions, and watersheds.
 State-space modeling also will be included.
 A-F only.
-Pre: GEOG 388 or ZOOL 631; or consent.
-(Cross-listed as GEOG 680)
+Pre: GEO 388 or ZOOL 631; or consent.
+(Cross-listed as GEO 680)

 Independent study for students working on a Plan B master’s project.
 A grade of Satisfactory (S) is assigned when the project is satisfactorily completed.
 A-F only.
 Pre: graduate standing in TPSS program.